sassakitech/gsuite-users-automation/README.md

 - And share solutions openly to everyone so that they can help us in some way.

 ## How-to
-Before execute the codes included in this repository, follow the steps above:
+Before execute the codes included in this repository, follow the steps below:
 1. On console of Google Cloud Platform (GCP), create one project
 2. Enable API: APIs & Services > Library > Admin SDK API
 3. Create one service account in this project
 4. Create credential to this service account with JSON format (DON'T SHARE THIS KEY WITH ANYONE!!!)
 5. On *Admin* of *Google Workspace* (admin.google.com), navigate to Security > Access and data control > API controls, so click on Domain wide delegation.
 You will need of client_id value (within JSON file).
-Get this value and fill on Client ID field and put the oauth scopes above:
+Get this value and fill on Client ID field and put the oauth scopes below:
 - https://www.googleapis.com/auth/admin.directory.user
 - https://www.googleapis.com/auth/admin.directory.group
 6. Replace the *credentials.json* located on *files* folder with JSON downloaded before.
 Maintain the same name or will need change the value on *variables.tf*